Trade Name vs. Business Name: Do You Know the Difference?

 Limited liability companies (LLCs) and corporations must establish their legal names when registering the business.
 Unlike other business structures, the business legal name for LLCs and corporations does not have to include any of the owners’ names to be the business name.
 However, some states require LLCs and corporations to include “LLC” or “Corporation” in their legal name (e.g., Rockwell Technology LLC).

-What is a trade name for small business?
+What is a trade name in business?

 If a business owner wants to operate under a different name other than the company’s legal name, they can use a trade name instead.